hadar-simulator/hadar/docs/source/architecture/workflow.rst

 Of course, we can not predict futur with such precision.
 It's why we use *stochastic* computation. *Stochastic* means there are fluky behavior in the pyshics we want simulate.
 Simulation is quiet useless, if result is a unique result.

- The best solution could to be to compute a *God function* which tell you for each input variation (solar production, line, consumptions) what is the adequacy result.
-Like that, Hadar has just to analyze function, its derivates etc to predict futur.
-But this *Got function* doesn't exist, we just have an algorithm which tell us adequacy according to one fixed set of input data.
+The best solution could be to compute a *God function* which tell you for each input variation (solar production, line, consumptions) what is the adequacy result.
+Like that, Hadar has just to analyze function, its derivates, min, max, etc to predict futur.
+But this *God function* doesn't exist, we just have an algorithm which tell us adequacy according to one fixed set of input data.

 It's why we use *Monte Carlo* algorithm.
 Monte Carlo run many *scenarios* to analyze many different behavior.
-Scenario with more consumption in cities, less solar production, less coat production or one line deleted due to crash.
-By this method we recreate *Got function* by sampling it with the Monte-Carlo method.
+Scenario with more consumption in cities, less solar production, less coal production or one line deleted due to crash.
+By this method we recreate *God function* by sampling it with the Monte-Carlo method.

 TODO Monte Carlo sampling graphics